Whalley7/Web-Development-Milestone-Project-1/README.md

 * The label has a background value of background-color #924587 to provide opacity.

 *  The Home (active) button has a colour value of #9fd1e6; which picks up colour form the Hero-Image and colour images and contrasts with the black and white images.

+*  The Hover button has a colour value of

 ###  Typography